Also known as: American pokeweed, common pokeweed, inkberry, pokeberry, poke

-- Pokeweed can often be found in yards, pastures, forest edges, or disturbed sites like roadsides.
+- Pokeweed can often be found in yards, pastures, forest edges, or disturbed areas like roadsides.

 - Seeds are distributed in bird droppings, so it is often found in areas where birds like to rest, like fence lines and under powerlines.

-- This hardy species can survive in shade or sun and tolerates many soil types but prefers areas with moisture.
+- This hardy species can survive in shade or sun and tolerates many soil types but prefers locations with moisture.

-- Pokeweed is highly aggressive and easily outcompetes native plant species.
+- Pokeweed spreads quickly and easily outcompetes native plants.